 G-Adventures’ seven-day Male round trip cruises for a maximum of 10 passengers on traditional dhoni boats, departing twice a week, from £1,099pp, two sharing, cruise only (0344 272 2060; gadventures.co.uk).

-Europeans have been sailing down the Nile to see temples and tombs since the mid-1800s, but those genteel colonial-era jaunts became a distant memory once mass tourism arrived.
+Adventure cruising along the Nile has been a thing since the mid-1800s, but those genteel colonial-era jaunts became a distant memory once mass tourism arrived.
 In recent decades Egypt has struggled to attract visitors but that is all about to change with a new dawn for river cruises.
 Several companies are investing in state-of-the-art ships, such as Viking River Cruises’s new 48-guest Viking Ra.
 Its eight-day itineraries will include privileged access to the tomb of Nefertari in the Valley of the Queens and an excursion to the Dendera Temple complex in Qena – further north than most cruise ships venture.
 The Temple of Hathor is unusual in still having its ceiling and has a panel carved with a picture of Cleopatra and her son Caesarion.

 Viking River Cruises’ 12-day Pharaohs & Pyramids cruise from Luxor to Aswan with three nights’ pre-cruise stay in Cairo departs regularly from May to December 2019, from £5,295pp, based on two sharing, including daily tours and return flights from London